readonlylink/readonlylink-books/the-c-programming-language/src/chapter-1.md

 The operator || means OR, so the line

    if (c == ' ' || c == '\n' || c = '\t')
-says ``if c is a blank or c is a newline or c is a tab''.
+says "if c is a blank or c is a newline or c is a tab".
 (Recall that the escape sequence \t is a visible representation of the tab character.)
 There is a corresponding operator && for AND; its precedence  is  just  higher  than  ||.
 Expressions  connected  by  &&  or  ||  are  evaluated  left  to right, and it is guaranteed that evaluation will stop as soon as the truth or falsehood is known.